 Yellow or green tomato shoulders are the result of high heat.
 The shoulder of a tomato is that soft rounded area at the top that borders the stem scar.
-When it fails to color, the tomato is not as visually appealing and lacks flavor and vitamins in that area.
+When it fails to color, the tomato isn’t as visually appealing and lacks flavor and vitamins in that area.
 This is not a failure to ripen but an interior problem with the tissues.

-Yellow shoulder in tomatoes can also be caused by seeds susceptible to the disease, low levels of potassium in soil and alkaline pH levels.
+Yellow shoulder in tomatoes can also be caused by seeds susceptible to the disease, low levels of potassium in soil, and alkaline pH levels.
 When tomato tops turn yellow instead of red or orange, check for these possible causes and see what you can do to minimize the problem by the next year.

 Minimizing Yellow Shoulder Disorder

-Additionally, if you need to increase the acidity of the soil with sulfur or powdered Citric acid, the best time to do this is the fall before you plant.
+Additionally, if you need to increase the acidity of the soil with sulfur or powdered citric acid, the best time to do this is the fall before you plant.
 This gives the area time to adjust and excess sulfur can percolate into the soil.